 Whether you’ve designed a website or simply done your fair share of web surfing, you’ve probably run across lightboxes.
 They’re often used to display content (particularly images or video on photography websites) while dimming out the web page background.

-A lightbox allows you to link to content from one part of your course to your learner’s current place in the course.
-This can be especially helpful for getting ancillary or supporting content such as references, resources, or media off the main content screens and out of your learner’s way.
-It’s also great for navigation instructions, a table of contents, or any other supporting assets that need to be globally available.
+A lightbox allows you to show learners additional content without navigating away from the current slide, which could cause them to lose their spot in the course.
+This can be especially helpful for stuff like bibliographical references or links to external resources.
+It’s also great for navigation instructions, a table of contents, or any other supporting assets that need to be available throughout the course.

 Pro Tip: When designing content for use in a lightbox, keep scale in mind.
-The scale of objects on your content screens (e.g., text, buttons, images) will be about 75% of the original full-size screen.
+The scale of objects on your content screens (e.g., text, buttons, images) will be about 75% of the original slide size.

 Triggering the Lightbox

-Once you’ve selected Lightbox slide, you’ll need to tell Storyline which slide(s) it should trigger.
+Once you’ve selected Lightbox Slide, you’ll need to tell Storyline 360 which slide(s) to open.

 If you’d like a series of slides to be lightboxed (e.g., for a media gallery), you’ll find it’s easier to place those slides into their own scene.
-Then you’ll simply select the first slide in that scene from the Slide drop-down and check the navigation controls box to allow learners to move forward and backward within that scene of lightboxed slides.
+That way you can simply select the first slide in that scene from the Slide drop-down and check the Navigation Controls box to allow learners to move forward and backward within that scene of lightboxed slides.
 You can also use your own navigation buttons, but your learners may find the size of Storyline’s default navigation controls a little easier to see and use.

-Pro Tip: To keep learners from getting confused, be sure to remove any custom forward/backward navigation buttons or arrows from your lightboxed slides if you’ll be using Storyline’s navigation controls.
+Pro Tip: To keep learners from getting confused, be sure to remove any custom on-slide Forward/Backward navigation buttons or arrows from your lightboxed slides if you’ll be using the default player navigation controls.

-Once you’ve specified the slides to lightbox, it’s time to tell Storyline when to trigger this effect.
+Once you’ve selected the slides you want to appear in the lightbox, it’s time to tell Storyline 360 when to trigger this effect.

-Finally, Storyline needs to know if you’re looking for any specific conditions or criteria for launching the lightbox.
-For instance, what if you only wanted the learner to be able to access the lightbox after they’ve visited all topics on a menu?
-You can specify any conditions to be met by clicking Show Conditions and setting your requirements.
-For more details on trigger conditions, check out this how-to article from our knowledge base: Adding Triggers.
+Finally, you need to decide whether there are any specific conditions or criteria for launching the lightbox.
+For instance, what if you only want the learner to be able to access the lightbox after they’ve clicked on all the buttons on a slide, like in the example below:

 Adding a Lightbox to the Course Player